This POST “Hungarian Forint” was originally published on December 26, 2019, and has been updated as of June 22, 2023.

 5000 forint banknote (5000 Ft)

-This banknote of yellowish tones came to light on November 15, 2016 as well as the 2000 Ft bill with which it also shares measures of 154 mm x 70 mm along with the 1000 florins bill.
+This banknote of yellowish tones came to light on November 15, 2016 as well as the 2000 Ft note with which it also shares measures of 154 mm x 70 mm along with the 1000 florins note.

 On the obverse appears the effigy of Count István Széchenyi (1791-1860).
 Stephan Széchenyi of Sárvár-Felsővidék, as he is also known, was a Hungarian politician and writer, nicknamed “the greatest of the Hungarians.”